jiayizx/jiayizx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
 I'm Jiayi Zhang (张嘉怡), currently the first-year PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/).
-Previously, I was an undergraduate student in the [Electrical Engineering and Computer Science Department](https://eecs.engin.umich.edu/) at [University of Michigan](https://umich.edu/), with a honors major in Computer Science and two minors in Mathematics and Linguistics.
+Previously, I was an undergraduate student at [University of Michigan](https://umich.edu/), with a honors major in Computer Science and two minors in Mathematics and Linguistics.

 During my undergraduate, I was fortunate to be surrounded by so many great people!